 Current Members of the Collective

-- Diana Siwiak (Founder and Director) brought her knowledge and experience from CCRMA's SLOrk, of which she is a founding member, to inspire this experimental research group.
+- Diana Siwiak (Founder and Former Director) brought her knowledge and experience from CCRMA's SLOrk, of which she is a founding member, to inspire this experimental research group.
 Diana, a Ph.D. student in the School of Arts, Media + Engineering, works in the MRRehab Research Group.
 Diana transmogrified from professional flute performer to music engineer then to music technologist and now to sonic-media scientist.
 As the director, conductor, and organizer for this troupe, she educates and encourages anyone with enthusiasm to embrace the emerging fusion between technology and sonic art.

 - Andrea Silkey (President), a second year graduate student in the MFA Interdisciplinary Digital

 Media program, produces dance music and creates innovative digital sonic art.
 Her research investigates modes of interactive

 sound and visual art, guided by her extensive performance experience

 as deejay “Sonique des Fleurs”.

 - Patrick McCracken (Vice President) is a Digital Culture student, voracious reader, gamer, geek, music gourmet, and aspiring people-person.